sleephawk/adventure-game/README.md

 - [x] Query Selectors
 - [ ] Event handlers

   - [ ] Button complete

-        1 [ ] Update the text of the dom depending on object data 2 [ ] Update text buttons without deleting them, and hide the ones not used 3 [ ]
+    1 [x] to be put inside the event listener (when button is clicked) 2 [ ] should change the text of the text-zone and the button-zones 3 [ ] should fade between and add buttons if necessary

 ## API & Processing CSVs